 All toys wether sold commercially or independently as "handmade" should undergo safety testing, however many do not.
 Please check all your toys for CE markings before you buy.

-SAFETY AND USING A COMFORTER/DOUDOU TO SLEEP
+SAFE SLEEPING AND USING A COMFORTER/DOUDOU

 Our little Doods make the perfect newborn gift as they grow with baby taking on more character as baby’s imagination and understanding develop, they become more that just a comfort object they become their best friend along life’s’ great, big new adventures.
 Plus they love posing for a photo!